Tiny-Earth/DemoSite/site/src/structure.md

 !!! tip ""

-    #### TODO above title + Now You Try
+    #### Course Maps: Now You Try!

     *Call to mind a course you are teaching, have taught, or are planning to teach.*

     In the *Course Design* module, we asked you to imagine the third week/day for your course and some objectives for that moment in time.
-What were the objectives you came up with then?

-    Also, what came to mind first then, your objectives for that moment in time, or an activity you want to happen?

-    If objective came to mind first:

-    1. How could you actively engage your students in class that week/day with that objective?
-Review the active instructional strategies from the *Active Learning Experiences* module for ideas.
-    2. Consider the sequence of events around that activity.
-What could you have students do before class that would prepare them for the activity and (optionally) provide you information before class so you could adjust the activity as needed?
-What could you have students do after class that would deepen your assessment of their success toward the objective, while also preparing them for what you imagine might come next in the course?

-    If activity came to mind first:

-    1. What activity came to mind?
+    Then in *Active Learning Experiences*, we asked you to design an activity that embodies active learning experiences around one objective.

+    And in *Summative Assessment*, we asked you to broaden your understanding of the objective by imagining several ways students could demonstrate it.

-    2. Consider the sequence of events around the activity that came to mind.
+    With that in mind, consider the sequence of events around the activity you designed for that objective.
 What could you have students do before class that would prepare them for the activity and (optionally) provide you information before class so you could adjust the activity as needed?
 What could you have students do after class that would deepen your assessment of their success toward the objective, while also preparing them for what you imagine might come next in the course?

     Finally, with [our course planning tool](https://docs.google.com/document/d/e/2PACX-1vSt1EQJQim8Mgf7HQrq0BLC4ZKDk3N0mFamRnMcb7a2I35Dv-mhceoVYh4ZALbV9wIMNY1KpiLhoLLj/pub) as a guide, how could you present the information in your answers above to students in an effective, equitable, learner-centered way?